carynJohansen/GSR_2017Application/C.Johansen_GSR.md

 4. Ross-Ibarra, J., Morrell, P. L. & Gaut, B. S. Plant domestication, a unique opportunity to identify the genetic basis of adaptation.
 PNAS 104, 8641–8648 (2007).
 5. Zhou, X., Stephens, M. Genome-wide efficient mixed-model analysis for association studies.
 Nature Genetics 44, 821-824 (2012).
 6. Hill, W. G. Understanding and using quantitative genetic variation.
 Philosophical Transactions of the Royal Society of London B: Biological Sciences 365, 73–85 (2010).
+7. Huang, Y.-F. et al. The Genetic Architecture of Grain Yield and Related Traits in Zea maize L. Revealed by Comparing Intermated and Conventional Populations.
+Genetics 186, 395–404 (2010).